ThinkR-open/pw/README.md

 ## Roadmap

-- [ ] Add support for the Playwright codegen toolkit.
 - [ ] Enable viewing of test reports directly.

 **Note:** The full Playwright Node.js API will not be wrapped in R. For advanced use cases, you may need to run commands directly from the terminal.